owntheweb/remotion-video-demo/README.md

 ## Other Notes

 One issue experienced while developing on a Mac was an error when rendering Three.js animations.
-A work-around for this was to add this line to `remotion.config.js`:
+A work-around for this was to add this line to `remotion.config.ts`:

 ```
 Config.setChromiumOpenGlRenderer('angle');